Guardian University Guide 2022

 Where you could go after your studies

-This BA (Hons) Sociology degree prepares you for a range of careers.
-You could work in a range of industries including welfare, education, social research and the government.
+Our BA (Hons) Sociology with Integrated Foundation Year degree prepares you for a range of careers in areas such as welfare, education, social research, and the government.

 You will develop your research skills during the course so you could work as a researcher in large company or the Civil Service.
 Many students also go on to postgraduate studies and become independent researchers.

 - Social Policy – government departments, transnational organisations, charities and NGOs

 - Social Research – government departments, transnational organisations, charities and NGOs, consultancy firms, universities

 - Business – Advertising & Marketing Executive, PR Officer

 - Education – Teacher at Secondary /College level, University Lecturer